 On our way to lunch at Roppongi Jiro Sushi I saw a poster of the current exhibition by N.S Harsha called Charming Journey.
 I have never heard about the painter before, but that means nothing since I know absolutely zilch about art.
 I chalk it up to my simplistic brain, which is only attracted to bright colors and glittery stuff.

 The poster was indeed colorful and no matter what, I needed to see the exhibition!
 So we went back after lunch and loved every single second spent there.

 His arts spoke to me in such a way that not many others could.
+I truly experienced the Stendhal syndrome.
 The paintings were a gorgeous representation of daily living.
 More specifically Indian living, which I could easily relate to.
 These were some of my favorites from the Charming Journey exhibition at the Mori Art Museum:

 We Come, We Eat, We Sleep